frankheat/offsecnotes/Android/Vulnerabilities/intent attack surface.md

 ### Intent redirect

 An *Intent Redirect* vulnerability means that an attacker can control the intent used by the other app to for example start an activity.
+This can be particularly dangerous when an activity is not exported and therefore cannot normally be started externally.
+By exploiting the vulnerability, the attacker can trick the app into starting the activity internally on their behalf.

 Let's say that the app `io.hextree.attacksurface` has the following activity: